arthi2900/app1/docs/prd.md

 - **Full management rights**: Create, edit, suspend, delete\n
 ### 5.8 Principal Functions
 - Exam schedule review and approval (within assigned school only)
-- Student report access (filtered by assigned school)\n- Teacher performance monitoring (within assigned school only)
-- Edit own profile with Save button
+- Student report access (filtered by assigned school)\n- Teacher performance monitoring (within assigned school only)\n- Edit own profile with Save button
 - View school details (read-only)
 - **School-based access**: All data and user lists filtered by assigned school
 - **Visibility**: Can view teachers and students from assigned school only

-\n### 5.9 Teacher Functions
+### 5.9 Teacher Functions
 - Question creation and management (for assigned school subjects only)
 - Question paper preparation (for assigned school only)
 - Exam conduct and monitoring (for assigned school only)